 When strategically planned, an information session can be an important part of your overall campus recruiting approach.
 Hosting a session allows you to promote your company’s job and internship opportunities as well as meet potential candidates prior to campus interviews or other recruiting-related events.

 The Office of Career Services invites employers to interview students for part-time and full-time career and internship positions.
-Interviews can take place any time during the recruiting season and can be in coordination with other on-campus recruiting activities or done as a stand-alone activity.
+A private interview room will be provided.